 Mark footpath walk with painted arrows.

-Plant out hazels, blackthorn & hawthorn from nursery, check state of young trees.
+Plant out hazels, blackthorn & hawthorn from nursery.
+Top of Moore's lane (Chris) and around copse fence.

 Remove sycamores from western side of pond - Autumn/Winter